LessTergy/Chess2D/README.md

 # Chess2D

 Classic chess for two players.

-This project serves as proof of my Unity Developer skills.
-This was a test assignment when applying for a job.
+This was a test assignment when applying for a job in 2018.
 The conditions were not to use third-party frameworks and libraries, to use UI.

 # Game features
 - All types of chess piece can move according to the rules.